dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 * Test the **Edit**, **Details**, and **Delete** links.

-If you get a SQL exception, verify you have run migrations and updated the database:
+If you get a SQL exception, verify you have run migrations and updated the database.

 The next tutorial explains the files created by scaffolding.